Page last updated 06 August, 2026.

 Overall:

-This gun has very very high DPM, combine that with the fact that you can burst out 2 shells of 310 alpha in only 2s in some situations, and its a very powerful trait to have on a gun.
+This gun has very high DPM, combine that with the fact that you can burst out 2 shells of 310 alpha in only 2s in some situations, and its a very powerful trait to have on a gun.

 Overall its a good gun, as the great firepower balances out the poor handling, and you can deal out damage very quickly with this tank.